damonallison/javascript/README.md

   * Someone realized that JS needed to be controlled, introduced strict mode.
   * ES6 will always apply `use strict` in classes, making it difficult to reason about when strict mode is on/off.

-* The meta-programming.
-  * Calling functions with `call`, `apply`, and `bind`.
-  * The problem is the `this` pointer differs based on how the function is invoked.
-It's confusing.

-* Semicolons are *optional* but line termination rules could read the program not as intended. **Use semicolons.**

 * Function arguments.
-    * Arguments to a function do not have to match the function's declaration.
+    * Arguments passed to a function do not have to match the function's declaration.
     * The `arguments` implicit parameter was created to inspect all function parameters passed into a function without having to formally define the parameter.
         * This is confusing to the caller.
 The caller does not know he can pass additional parameters.
         * `arguments` behaves different in `strict mode`.
 In `strict mode`, you cannot alter the value of an `arguments` object (`arguments[0] = 'test'`).
 Without strict mode, you can.
         * `arguments` does not account for default parameters.
         * Use ES6's default parameters.
+  * Calling functions with `call`, `apply`, and `bind`.
+    * `this` differs based on how the function is invoked.

 * Objects
     * `this`
         * Confusing to track what `this` is pointing to.